 Her artistically inclined upbringing encouraged Paula to finally choose a career in the Arts, growing into a self-taught fine artist focusing on a variety of media.

-Her works range from printmaking and watercolors, to textile and back-lit wall sculptures, which she has exhibited at the Spanish Royal Academy of Fine Arts and the Spanish Museum of Contemporary Printmaking.
+Her works range from printmaking, watercolors, and mixed-media paintings, to textile and back-lit wall sculptures, which she has exhibited at the Spanish Royal Academy of Fine Arts and the Spanish Museum of Contemporary Printmaking.

 As a self-taught artist, I’ve learned to explore my creativity in a variety of ways.

 My primary line of work is the translation into visual compositions of primitive archetypes, and how these help shape the collective unconscious.

 All of my processes are inspired by daily ritual practices and commitment to self-discovery through awareness.
 My work is the result of an effort to comprehend the deeper meaning of our human existence and transcend the illusions of apparently chaotic and random manifestations of life.

 The freedom derived from mixing a wide variety of materials and techniques allows my research on human evolution to be deepened, developed and expressed.